sbrudenell/btrfs2s3/README.md

 `btrfs2s3` buffers to disk by default.
 As of writing, a program using 5 GiB of RAM for temporary storage would be considered unfriendly to users.

-# Could this work with zfs?

-Probably.

-But I don't like the design of zfs, so I don't intend to support this.

-# Could this work with self-hosted object storage?

-Probably.

-But the main goal of `btrfs2s3` is to hand off backups to a third party. `btrfs2s3` was written to reduce the risks of self-hosting backups:

-- *Durable* self-hosted backups are hard, and/or expensive
-- Accidentally deleting all your backups is easy.
-How do you protect yourself *from* yourself?

-If you want to backup a btrfs filesystem, and you want to host a backup computer to do so, the best choice is probably to have another btrfs filesystem on the backup computer, and manage backups with [btrbk](https://digint.ch/btrbk/).

 # Timezones